 One advantage of taking redundancy might be the redundancy pay.
 Find out exactly how much you would get and whether you’d need to pay tax on it.

-If you work in the public sector you might prefer to take redundancy in the hope that your condition improves and you are able to return to work at some point.
+If you work in the public sector you might prefer to take redundancy in the hope that your condition improves and you’re able to return to work at some point.

 Calculate how much income you’ll have if you retire early

-Your workplace or personal pension
+Your workplace pension or your personal pension

-But if you have to retire early because you’re ill or disabled you may be able to get your pension earlier.
+But if you have to retire early because you’re ill or disabled you might be able to get your pension earlier.

 Some schemes state that you have to be unable to do any job – not just your current job – to qualify for an ill-health pension.

-- Find out from your pension scheme provider what their rules are and whether you can take the pension early because of ill health.
+- find out from your pension scheme provider what their rules are and whether you can take the pension early because of ill health.

-- If you’ve been saving into a defined contribution scheme (where you pay into a pension pot which is converted into an income at retirement) then you need to see how much income your pension pot can buy.
+- if you’ve been saving into a defined contribution scheme (where you pay into a pension pot which is converted into an income at retirement) then you need to see how much income your pension pot can buy.
 Because you have ill health, you can probably get an increased income known as an enhanced annuity.
 To find out more, follow the link below:

-- Make sure you claim everything you could be entitled to because of the extra costs associated with being disabled or having a long-term health condition.
+- make sure you claim everything you could be entitled to because of the extra costs associated with being disabled or having a long-term health condition.
 For example, Personal Independence Payment.

-- Check whether there’s any support you can claim to replace your lost earnings if you have little or no pension income – for example, Employment and Support Allowance.
+- check whether there’s any support you can claim to replace your lost earnings if you have little or no pension income – for example, Employment and Support Allowance.

-- Claim help with essential costs – for example, Housing Benefit.
+- claim help with essential costs – for example, Housing Benefit.

-- Disability and sickness benefits – check your entitlements.
+disability and sickness benefits – check your entitlements.

-- Where to get help and advice about benefits.
+where to get help and advice about benefits.